ChristianVillalba/mongoDB/README.md

 ```javascript
 const collection = db.collection("myCollection");
 ```
 In this case, it will be called `"fruits"`

-The reason is that developers will rarely use the native MongoDB driver.
+Also in `findDocuments`, change docs to fruits.

 **Runnig the App:**
 ```